By Alison Bate (Updated July 1, 2022)

-My feature about my grandfather’s role in creating the perfume Bint el Sudan was published in Reader’s Digest Canada a while ago.
+My grandfather’s role in creating the perfume Bint el Sudan was published a while ago in an article I wrote for Reader’s Digest Canada.

 The view from Khartoum

-Alawiyya Jamal, a Khartoum-based humanitarian officer, told me that no Sudanese wedding perfume is complete without Bint.
+Alawiyya Jamal, a Khartoum-based humanitarian officer, tells me that no Sudanese wedding perfume is complete without Bint.